ekernf01/perturbation_data/README.md

+### Using the perturbations

+This is a collection of uniformly formatted perturbation datasets.
+We offer R and Python code to quickly read and write from this collection. **The R code doesn't exist yet but the Python does.**

+### Installation

+This collection is not yet set up for deployment to non-Eric users.
+Main obstacles:

+- The Python code is not pip-installable or conda-installable.
+But it's in this repo, and you can point `sys.path.append` to it.
+- The networks themselves are too big to put on GitHub.
+But they are on Patrick's AWS at `s3://cahanlab/eric.kernfeld/eric_laptop/research/projects/perturbation_prediction/cell_type_knowledge_transfer/networks/`.

 ### Environments

 Currently, python code is run from a conda environment called `cell_type_grn_transfer`.
 See the benchmarking folder for more details.
 R code does not yet have a controlled environment.

-### Using the perturbations

-This is a collection of uniformly formatted perturbation datasets.
-We offer R and Python code to quickly read and write from this collection. **This doesn't work yet but I hope to set it up soon!**

 In R: